-- 20 The results of the desk study have informed the assessment of likely significant effects on breeding bird species arising from the Proposed Scheme. - A desk study was carried out to identify any potential suitable inland feeding and / or roosting sites for winter birds located within or directly adjacent to the Proposed Scheme.
+- The results of the desk study have informed the assessment of likely significant effects on breeding bird species arising from the Proposed Scheme. - A desk study was carried out to identify any potential suitable inland feeding and / or roosting sites for winter birds located within or directly adjacent to the Proposed Scheme.
 This included a review of recent aerial photography and known inland feeding sites for the SCI bird species light-bellied Brent goose Branta bernicla hrota8 (Scott Cawley Ltd., 2017).
-A habitat suitability assessment was carried out in October 2020 to verify the suitability of potential inland feeding / roosting sites identified during the desk study. - There is one suitable wintering bird site which would be subject to habitat loss, or disturbance at the very least by the Proposed Scheme.
-A field survey was carried out to confirm the suitability or presence of wintering birds at Liffey Gaels GAA playing pitches, located adjacent to the Chapelizod Bypass / Con Colbert Road (referred to as CBC0006WB001); which was deemed suitable for wintering birds and was surveyed twice a month, between the months of October 2020 and March 2021 during the 2020-2021 season, and again between November 2021 and March 2022 during the 2021-2022 season.
-The results of the desk study and field surveys have informed the assessment of likely significant effects on wintering bird species arising from the Proposed Scheme. - 23 In general, the approach was a 'look-see' methodology (based on Gilbert et al. 1998).
+A habitat suitability assessment was carried out in October 2020 to verify the suitability of potential inland feeding / roosting sites identified during the desk study. - There are five suitable wintering bird sites, located adjacent to the Proposed Scheme, which would be subject to habitat loss, or disturbance at the very least by the Proposed Scheme.
+These were located along amenity grassland sections along Greenhills Road to the west of the M50, referred to as CBC0809WB001, at grassland area adjacent to Templewoods residential area off Greenhills Road, referred to as CBC0809WB002, Tymon Park along Greenhills Road, referred to as CBC0809WB003, at amenity grassland along Calmount Road, referred to as CBC0809WB004, and amenity grassland at Bunting Park, referred to as CBC0809WB005. - 25 Field surveys were carried out to confirm the suitability or presence of wintering birds at CBC0809WB001, CBC0809WB003, CBC0809WB004, and CBC0809WB005; which were deemed suitable for wintering birds and were surveyed over seven consecutive weeks across February and March 2020 and additionally twice a month, between the months October 2020 and March 202113, and again between October 2021 and March 2022 during the 2021-2022 season.
+The results of the desk study and field surveys have informed the assessment of likely significant effects on wintering bird species arising from the Proposed Scheme.

+In general, the approach was a 'look-see' methodology (based on Gilbert et al. 1998).
 All birds present within a site were identified with reference to Collins Bird Guide (Svensson, 2009) to confirm identification (where necessary), and were recorded using the British Trust for Ornithology (BTO) species codes.
 The total flock size of birds present, their general location within the site and any activity exhibited were also recorded.
 Evidence of bird droppings were recorded at pre-defined transect lines.
 The length of the transect line varied per site.
 Transect lines were only completed at sites where no bird species were present, to avoid any potential disturbance.